JJKatz42/python-Tic-Tac-Toe-AI-game/README.md

 There are two main classes in the basic game
  - Board class
  - Player class
- Then there is the main game logic which goes into tic-tac-toe

  The PLayer class has two sub classes
   - AIPlayer